AIDASoft/podio/README.md

 ## Prerequisites

-If you are on lxplus, all the necessary software is preinstalled if you use a recent LCG or FCC stack release.
+If you are on lxplus, all the necessary software is preinstalled if you use a recent LCG or Key4hep stack release.

 On Mac OS or Ubuntu, you need to install the following software.